"Another Devious Politically Correct Attack"

 By the way, TAKING CHANCE, a brilliant TV movie from HBO starring Kevin Bacon as a soldier who takes the coffin of a dead American soldier back to his family, is a far, far better, more redemptive, more pro-American and pro-military, and much more positive and inspiring movie than THE MESSENGER.
 It’s also more accurate in its portrayal of average Americans and America’s soldiers, who, after all, are our fellow citizens and family members.

+In THE MESSENGER, Staff Sgt.
+Will Montgomery is assigned to fellow officer Tony Stone, to notify family members about their loved ones killed overseas.
+Cynically, with a touch of sarcastic humor, Tony shows Will the ins and outs of performing this onerous duty.
+Both are surprised by some of the reactions they get.
+Will finds himself drawn to Olivia, to whom he has just delivered the news of her husband’s death.
+Eventually, Olivia tells Will the truth about her mixed feelings concerning her husband’s sudden death and their attraction to one another.
+Also, Will tells Tony the truth about why he isn’t the wounded hero the U.S. military has made him out to be.
 THE MESSENGER has a lot of strong, often poignant and funny scenes that are well-written, well-directed, well-edited, and well-acted, especially by Ben Foster as Will.
 A couple major scenes are gratuitous and add nothing, however.
 The movie also contains plenty of strong foul language, crude sexual content, and excessive nudity.
 Worst of all, despite some positive moral elements, the movie’s strong humanist, anti-religious worldview has a politically correct and offensive tone that becomes anti-American, anti-military, and abhorrent.